ciphrex/mSIGNA/README.md

-Vault is an interactive desktop application for transacting on the bitcoin network which supports m-of-n signature policies and multiuser/multidevice account management.
+Vault is an interactive desktop application for transacting on the bitcoin network supporting m-of-n signature policies and multiuser/multidevice account management.

 It is built atop two custom libraries, CoinClasses and CoinQ, which provide all core functionality for managing bitcoin data structures and connecting to peers.